• Skip to main content

 October 2, 2020 By Masaki Mori

-Japanese native speakers often say “nanji desu ka” to ask the time in Japanese.
-In this blog post, I will explain this expression in detail based on its components.
+Native speakers say “nanji desu ka” to ask the time in Japanese.
+Perhaps, some Japanese learners know this phrase as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it in detail based on its grammatical components.
 And also, I will explain how to use it through example sentences.
-Let’s get started!
+My explanations would help Japanese learners ask the time in Japanese more confidently.
+Then, let’s get started!

 Contents